DIVD-NL/SecurityMeldpunt/english.md

 ## DIVD

-The Dutch Security Hotline hotline is part of the [Dutch Institute for Vulnerability Disclosure] (https://divd.nl).
+The Dutch Security Hotline hotline is part of the [Dutch Institute for Vulnerability Disclosure](https://divd.nl).
 The Dutch Security Hotline  differs in a number of cases with regard to the DIVD.

 |                      | ** Hotline **                          | ** DIVD ** |
 | Target               | Dutch network operators                | Everyone |